 Unusual Options Activity Insight: Trade Desk

-Shares of Trade Desk (NASDAQ:TTD) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $80.83.
+Trade Desk (NASDAQ:TTD) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $85.12 following the option alert.

 - Trade Type: CALL